tigera-solutions/cc-aks-security-compliance-workshop/README.md

 | 4.1 | Data-in-transit encryption to safeguard sensitive data | • Secure and encrypt data in transit for all covered workloads|

-1. Install WireGuard is already installed on Ubuntu nodes.
+1. On AKS, the WireGuard is already installed in Ubuntu nodes.

 2. Enable WireGuard for the cluster